FilomenaC/Accelerometers-from-Samsung-smartphone/CodeBook.md

 - tBodyGyroJerkMean

 The complete list of variables of each feature vector is available in 'features.txt'

->**As per assignment instructions, only the measuraments on the mean() and std() were extracted.
-These are in the tidy data variables section below. **
+**NOTE:As per assignment instructions, only the measuraments on the mean() and std() were extracted.
+These are in the tidy data variables section below.**

 ## Data transformations